 - Also, CCSC members are eligible for the Safety Council Discount Program, which can result in a rebate of up to 4% of their annual workers' compensation premiums.
 To qualify for this rebate, each member must:

 - Attend 10 meeting or events between July 1, 2012 and June 30, 2013

 - CEO must attend one safety council sponsored function or meeting

 - Submit both semiannual reports for the 2012 calendar year

 Meeting the above will result in a 2% rebate.
 To qualify for the remaining 2% discount, members must:

-- Reduce their frequence of claims or severity of days absent due to injuries by 10% or more below the previous year's frequency or severity
+- Reduce their frequency of claims or frequency of days absent due to injuries by 10% or more below the previous year's frequencies

 The Champaign County Safety Council was reorganized in 2005 and hosts monthly meetings on topics related to occupational safety, accident prevention, risk management and workers' compensation issues.